 Open for Justice

-To fix this problem, Amnesty International Canada is demanding that Canada be “Open for Justice”.
+To fix this problem, Amnesty International urges Canada to be “Open for Justice”.

 3. JOIN AMNESTY'S BUSINESS AND HUMAN RIGHTS PROGRAM ON SOCIAL MEDIA